eclipse-archived/unide/website/blog/grinding-machine-scenario.md

 ```

 If you take peek at the gateway output, you should see new information printed
-out, which is a PPMP message containing the result of the classification
+out, which is a Production Performance Management Protocol message containing the result of the classification
 algorithms applied to the device data we just sent to it.

 We are getting somewhere!
 But still, it is not extremely useful to print some